QS University Rankings Europe: Student Opinions of the Top Schools | Student Reviews & University Rankings EDUopinions

 Students also praise the ability to personalise their experience through their choice of college and course specialisations.
 The ability to develop strong student-faculty relationships also contributes to the academic environment, and faculty members encourage students to develop new ways of seeing the world.

-Review – Natural Sciences Student
+Review – History of Art Student

 Degree: Bachelor's